• Skip to primary navigation

 Natalie

-This Blueberry Cream Cheese Pound Cake recipe flavored with lemon and vanilla makes a moist, delicious loaf featuring an easy, swirled-in blueberry sauce!
+This Blueberry Cream Cheese Pound Cake recipe flavored with lemon and vanilla makes a moist, delicious loaf with homemade or store bought blueberry jam swirled throughout!
 Perfect for breakfast and dessert!

 Print Recipe Pin Recipe